Customs and VAT: find the differences

 If you have had all the classification and tariff discussions first, determining the correct customs value definitely requires an expert.
 Did I mention that customs is actually no easier than VAT at all?

 The customs value is important for VAT.
-Once all customs steps have been completed, the customs authorities will charge the import duties plus the VAT due on importation.
+Once all customs steps have been completed, customs will charge the import duties plus the VAT due on importation.
 Thus, VAT is calculated after all other duties and taxes have first been added.

 Because the import value may differ from the invoice issued by the supplier, it is necessary that not only this invoice, but also the import declaration be included in the importer's VAT records.
 The importer can only deduct the VAT due on import if he has this import declaration, and if this import declaration is in his name.

 In the Netherlands, it is possible to apply for a permit whereby the importer does not pay the VAT due on importation to customs, but instead declares this VAT on his VAT return.
-This "Article 23 license" can certainly be of interest to entrepreneurs who regularly import goods, as it has a positive effect on the VAT cash flow.
+This "Article 23 permit" can certainly be of interest to entrepreneurs who regularly import goods, as it has a positive effect on the VAT cash flow.

 IOSS